KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Subtitles widget

-The Subtitle widget is used to manage the subtitles for your project.
+The Subtitle :term:`widget` is used to manage the subtitles for your project.
 For more details please refer to the :ref:`Subtitles <effects-subtitles>` section of this documentation.

 .. rst-class:: clear-both

+.. _view-time_remapping:

 Time Remapping
 --------------

-The Time Remapping widget allows you to create speed ramping.
+The Time Remapping :term:`widget` allows you to create speed ramping.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_time_remapping.webp
    :align:  left